 Controversy around GSTN

-It is argued by some as a private company therefore not under government control.
+It is argued by some as a private company and therefore not under government control.
 It may lead to a breach of tax data into private hands and manipulation of the same for the advantage of some corporates.

-Further, GSTN website clarifies that the strategic control over GSTN is with the government given the sensitivity of the role of GSTN and the information that would be available to it.
+Further, the GSTN website clarifies that the strategic control over GSTN is with the government given the sensitivity of the role of GSTN and the information that would be available to it.
 The strategic control of the government over GSTN is ensured through measures such as the composition of the board, mechanism of special resolution and shareholders agreement, induction of government officers on deputation and agreements between GSTN and governments.

 Article by: Nishant Raj.
 The author is an IIT Kharagpur Alumnus.